4 Reasons to Cruise the Natchez Trace by Motorcycle

 The Natchez Trace is overflowing with thousands of years of American history.
 From The Sunken Trace at milepost 41.5 near Port Gibson, to the 2,000 year old Pharr Mounds site at milepost 286.7, to the incredible Battle of Franklin in 1864, you’ll be surrounded by the historic happenings and interesting sites.
 The Parkway is rich in history and experiencing it by motorcycle is amazing to say the least.

 All riders know that a day on two wheels can really work up an appetite.
 Lucky for motorcyclists on the Trace, the 18 Trace communities are just brimming with tasty treats and down-home meals.
-Maybe you could stop in for a solid southern lunch at Mammy’s Cupboard in Natchez, MS. If you’re near the northern section of the Trace, pick up some unique Amish and Mennonite take home goodies at Yoder’s Homestead Market near Hohenwald, TN.
+Maybe you could stop in for a solid southern lunch at Mammy’s Cupboard in Natchez, MS. If you’re near the northern section of the Trace, pick up some unique Amish and Mennonite and take home goodies at Yoder’s Homestead Market near Hohenwald, TN.
 No matter what you’re in the mood for, you’ll be sure to find delicious dining!

 There are many more fantastic reasons to visit the Natchez Trace, and we hope these top four reasons have encouraged you to make this route your next motorcycle jaunt!